adam-rumpf/combat-turtles/README.md

 This module is available for free from my [releases page](https://github.com/adam-rumpf/turtle-combat/releases) or as donationware from my [itch.io page](https://adam-rumpf.itch.io/turtle-combat).
 I encourage you to download it, use it in your own projects, and modify the source code as much as you like.

+## Game Overview

+(summarize what exactly the game consists of in a fun way, possibly use images; this is somewhat what the itch.io page should be more like)

 ## Dependencies

 This module was developed for Python 3.8.3.